dsehnal/LiteMol/README.md

 Short term goals
 ---------

-These features are planned to be introduced during the first half of 2017.
+These features are planned to be introduced during 2017.

 **Core features**
 * Improving extension support: